SkandaGanesha1/Aura/README.md

 ### 6. Cross-Device Demo (Optional)
 1. Build the `desktop/` companion (Kotlin Multiplatform or JVM).
 2. Start the desktop listener: `./gradlew :desktop:run`.
-3. On the phone, issue a task better suited for larger screens (e.g., “Draft Q3 board report from this sheet”); Aura will offer to transfer the session.
+3. On the phone, issue a task better suited for larger screens (e.g., “Draft Q3 board report from this sheet”).
+Aura will query nearby devices through the Cross-Device SDK bridge and offer to transfer the session when a companion device is available.

 ## Synthetic Teach Mode
 During hackathons, reliably demoing multi-app workflows demands targeted data.
 Aura includes a synthetic data pipeline: